mwelk11/Data-Structures/README.md

 # Data-Structures

-This project will implement data structures from scratch using Java and JUnit.
+This project will implement data structures from scratch using Java and Typescript.
-The following data structures have been implemented:

- - Binary Search Tree
- - Graph (in progress)